favicon

 Tzawata: an ancestral Kichwa community in resistance to mining in their territory

-Diana Before
+Diana Ante

 Capitalism has been imposed on the world through mechanisms of excessive exploitation of natural resources, where the human being adopts an egocentric vision, separating himself from his relationship with nature.
 These concepts are responsible for the current environmental crisis, deepened by the incessant search for economic growth.